 Our sales efforts are primarily directed towards two specific customer markets: (a) transportation companies and logistics service providers; and (b) manufacturers, retailers, distributors and mobile business service providers.
 Our sales staff is regionally based and trained to sell across our solutions to specific customer markets.
 In North America and Europe, we promote our products primarily through direct sales efforts aimed at existing and potential users of our products.
 In the Asia Pacific, Indian subcontinent, South America and African regions, we focus on making our channel partners successful.
-Channel partners for our other international operations include distributors, alliance partners and value-added resellers.
+Channel partners for other international operations distributors, alliance partners and value-added resellers.
+During the ongoing period of the Pandemic we have been encouraged by the success of our sales organization to date in being able to efforts continue to execute on sales of prospecting through the use communication platforms and virtual meetings in place of face-to-face meetings and in person trade show events.